-The campaign "YOU-move.nrw" - New partnerships for a youth-oriented and environmentally friendly mobility management
+The campaign "YOU-move.nrw" - New partnerships for a youth-oriented

-In the summer of 2002 the campaign "YOU-move.nrw" was successfully carried out in Northrhine-Westphalia, Germany and evaluated by the Wuppertal Institute 1.
+In the summer of 2002 the campaign "YOU-move.nrw" was successfully carried out in Northrhine-Westphalia, Germany and evaluated by the Wuppertal Institute1.
 The campaign sees itself as a form of the so-called "soft-policies" for the environmentally friendly modes of transport.
 It demonstrated to the target-group "youths" how the public awareness for the environmentally friendly modes of transport for a sustainable mobility can be improved.